smartfog/fogflow/README.md

 APIs and examples of their usage can be found [here](https://fogflow.readthedocs.io/en/latest/api.html)

+## Tests

+For performing a basic end-to-end test, you have to follow the detailed instructions [here](https://fogflow.readthedocs.io/en/latest/test.html).

 ## Quality Assurance

 This project is part of [FIWARE](https://fiware.org/) and has been rated as